 - Develop a metallurgical testing program to confirm the process parameters and support the next phase of the Bethania project. - Develop a closed-circuit metallurgical test program with regard to the mineralized structures of the deposit.
-The results of the tests will allow to estimate the metallurgical recovery for the life-of-mine (LOM) of the project. - Perform rheological and sedimentation tests of tailings which will allow for confirmation of the preliminary design of the thickener and tails transport system.

-• Costs for the metallurgical test program as described are approximately \$350,000.
+The results of the tests will allow for the estimation of the metallurgical recovery for the life-of-mine (LOM) of the project. - Perform rheological and sedimentation tests of tailings which will allow for confirmation of the preliminary design of the thickener and tails transport system. - Costs for the metallurgical test program as described are approximately \$350,000.